anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 1. Define IAM role for another account to access
 2. Define which accounts can access this role
-3. use STS to retrieve credentials and assume the role that you have access to
+3. Use STS to retrieve credentials and assume the role that you have access to

 Also supports federation, users outside of AWS get temporary role to access AWS resources: AD, SAML, SSO, Cognito

-## 7. Other

-#TODO OLAP (analytics) vs. OLTP?
-OLTP for transaction, row-based
-OLTP (for thousands of transactions per second, RDS, DynamoDB), OLAP (longer-live queries that take longer), for analysis